suraj-kumar-adhikari/mongodb-altas-terraform/README.md

   - [x] Add a Github action workflow file which gets triggered whenever a new pull request gets created.
 It will run terraform validate, terraform plan and post the details of the run to the pull request as a comment.
   - [x] Add a Github action workflow file to terraform plan and apply once the changes are merged to master.
 - [x] Add terraform resources from mongodbatlas provider to create mongodbatlas database
-- [ ] Add terraform resources for AWS VPC peering with the help of aws provider
+- [x] Add terraform resources for AWS VPC peering with the help of aws provider
-- [ ] Add terraform resources for third party integration such as datadog for alerting
+- [x] Add terraform resources for third party integration such as datadog for alerting
+- [ ] Add terraform resources for maintenance window
 - [ ] Add terratest for integration test

 ## Inputs